 Another major update to the zoo in 2015 was the new Condors of the Columbia exhibit, which houses critically endangered California condors.
 Though once native to Oregon and known as “Thunderbirds” that populated the Columbia River during Lewis and Clark’s journey, these pterodactyl-sized scavengers haven’t been seen wild in the region in more than 100 years.
 The Oregon Zoo hopes to change that, and this new exhibit offers a naturalistic environment for birds from their condor recovery program that cannot be released in the wild; it includes a cascading stream, a deep pool, large boulders and tree snags for perching, plus two covered viewing areas (including an elevated watching post) to let visitors get a rare face-to-beak look at these gregarious giants.

 The lay of the land

-Stroll the zoo’s parklike grounds (64 acres in total) as you explore 23 exhibits grouped into five geographical areas:
+Stroll the zoo’s parklike grounds (64 acres in total) as you explore 23 exhibits grouped into geographical areas:

 Events & attractions at the zoo

 The zoo offers special events for every season, from the spring egg hunts of Rabbit Romp to Howloween’s trick-or-treating, but none shines as brightly as ZooLights, the annual holiday light display that runs from Thanksgiving weekend through New Year’s Eve.
 With more than a million LED lights adorning trees and animated sculptures, this popular event transforms the zoo into a winter wonderland.